sajayprakash/megathread/docs/README.md

+ # Issues and Suggestions
- If you come across dead links, please report them by creating an [issue](https://github.com/sajayprakash/megathread/issues/new/).
+ If you come across dead links or any misinformation, please report them by creating an [issue](https://github.com/sajayprakash/megathread/issues/new/).

+ If you have any suggestions and recommendations, feel free to [open a request ](https://github.com/sajayprakash/megathread/issues/new/).

 # Emoji
 Some items in this list has a 🌟 icon next to them.
-Items with a 🌟 represent my top/favourite pick(s) for that category
+Items with a 🌟 represent **my** top/favourite pick(s) for that category.

 # Useful Megathreads & Guides
 - [privacyguides.org](https://www.privacyguides.org/) - The guide to restoring your online privacy.
 Formerly known as privacytools.io